http-rs/tide/rfcs/001-app-new.md

 # Rationale and Alternatives
 [alternatives]: #rationale-and-alternatives

-In https://github.com/rustasync/tide/pull/189 I initially proposed implementing `Default` for `App`, but it quickly became clear that making more fundamental changes to Tide's constructors would provide a better experience.
-In particular clearing up the terminology around `AppData` by calling it `State` made all other parts fall in place naturally.
+In https://github.com/rustasync/tide/pull/189 I initially proposed implementing `Default` for `Server`, but it quickly became clear that making more fundamental changes to Tide's constructors would provide a better experience.
+In particular clearing up the terminology around `ServerData` by calling it `State` made all other parts fall in place naturally.

 # Unresolved Questions